nikhil0597/nikhil0597.github.io/_pages/about.md

 Currently, I am a postdoctoral researcher in the research group of [Prof. Christian Klingenberg](https://ifm.mathematik.uni-wuerzburg.de/~klingen/index.html) at the [University of Würzburg](https://www.mathematik.uni-wuerzburg.de/en/fluidmechanics/team/nikhil-manoj/), Germany, where I work on high order finite-volume methods for conservation laws.

 I completed my PhD in Mathematics at the [Indian Institute of Science Education and Research (IISER) Thiruvananthapuram](https://www.iisertvm.ac.in/), India where I worked in the research group of [Dr. Sudarshan Kumar K](https://www.iisertvm.ac.in/faculty/sudarshan).
-During my PhD, I worked on high-order numerical methods for [non-local conservation laws](https://www.esaim-m2an.org/articles/m2an/abs/2023/06/m2an230129/m2an230129.html) and [conservation laws with discontinuous flux](https://arxiv.org/abs/2501.04620).
+During my PhD, I worked on high-order numerical methods for [nonlocal conservation laws](https://www.esaim-m2an.org/articles/m2an/abs/2023/06/m2an230129/m2an230129.html) and [conservation laws with discontinuous flux](https://arxiv.org/abs/2501.04620).
 My PhD thesis can be found [here](files/thesis final_Nikhil Manoj.pdf).